8tentaculos/cssfun/README.md

 # CSSFUN
-CSSFUN is a next generation [css-in-js](https://en.wikipedia.org/wiki/CSS-in-JS) library.
+CSSFUN is a next-generation [css-in-js](https://en.wikipedia.org/wiki/CSS-in-JS) library.
 It allows you to write CSS directly within your JavaScript code, providing a seamless and dynamic way to style your applications.
 It leverages the power of JavaScript to create highly maintainable and scalable styles.